 In 1973, a 13-year old motorcycle passenger died in a head-on collision when her driver crossed the centerline of Great Neck Road on a curve.
 Waterford officials, citing Route 213 as one of the most dangerous roads in town, proposed that the state reconstruct about 0.7 miles of the road, from about 500 feet west of Dimmock Road to 800 feet east of Lloyd Road.

-The state responded with a plan to reconstruct the road; but residents called the plans too drastic and damaging to the character of the area.
+The state initially developed a plan to relocate the road between Goshen Road and Ridgewood Avenue, but determined that solution was overkill for the traffic it would serve, and had significant impact on wildlife habitat and wetlands.
+The DOT then brought forward a smaller plan to realign the route.
+Residents considered the plans too drastic and damaging to the character of the area.
 The issue appears to have come to a close in 1980, where the state proposed a demonstration project of much smaller changes (signs, signals, striping, minor realignment) to address safety issues.